Why your association can’t afford not to use member data

 Let’s take a step back to understand why associations don’t use their member data, even when they know data insights can be useful.

 Many associations face challenges when it comes to data.
-In the 2021 Association Trends Study by Community Brands, association professionals say that their top member data challenges include using data analytics, processing/using their data, and finding the right tools to analyze data.
+In research conducted by Momentive Software, association professionals say that their top member data challenges include using data analytics, processing/using their data, and finding the right tools to analyze data.

 An article by McKinley Advisors about developing a data strategy that fits your association’s culture suggests that when an association avoids using data, it can be because of a lack of comfort with the underlying meaning of the information.
 Or it can be that the organization’s culture might lean more toward using their experience and instincts for decision making.